 Anybody who knows me knows I am super organized and efficient.
-What most don’t know is I am a list maker.
+What most don’t know is I am a list maker, I do this to help achieve business success.
 I create a list for almost everything I do.
 Why?
 I don’t know about you but the older I get the harder it is to remember things.
 Have you ever headed up the stairs only to get there to forget what you were look for or called someone but completely forgot who’s number you dialed as it was ringing?

 Surely I am not alone here, right?